Director - Anna Hansell, Co-Director - Karen Exley

-The Health Protection Research Unit (HPRU) in Environmental Exposures and Health is a partnership between the University of Leicester, Public Health England (PHE) and the Health and Safety Executive (HSE), the government agency responsible for workplace health.
+The Health Protection Research Unit (HPRU) in Environmental Exposures and Health is a partnership between the University of Leicester, UK Health Security Agency (UKHSA) and the Health and Safety Executive (HSE), the government agency responsible for workplace health.
 The HPRU research focuses on health effects from exposures in the built environment.
 Our vision is to conduct high quality, multidisciplinary, applied research, which can be readily translated into public and workforce health policy and clinical practice.
 Our research is in five project areas:

 - Indoor air and health